Avimitin/nvim/README.md

 test plugins with multiple coding scenario, keep only those are suitable for daily use.

-- Clean & Minimalist Aesthetic: Enjoy a calm, focused coding environment that prioritizes what matters most: your code.
-- Streamlined Workflow: Optimized for efficiency, allowing you to code faster and with less friction.
-- Essential Tooling: Includes carefully selected plugins and settings that genuinely improve the coding experience without adding clutter.
-- Performance-Oriented: Lightweight and responsive, ensuring a smooth experience even with larger projects.
-- Focus on Readability: UI elements are designed to be clear and unobtrusive, making your code the star of the show.
-- Usability First: Every feature and plugin is chosen with practical coding benefits in mind, not just for visual appeal.

 ## Getting Start

 This configuration is compatible with neovim **0.12+** version.